meiyo-gg/gdf/README.md

 Please read [CONTRIBUTING](https://github.com/meiyo-gg/gdf/blob/main/CONTRIBUTING) for details on our code of conduct and the process for submitting pull requests.

 # Versioning
 We use [SemVer](https://semver.org/) for versioning.
-For the versions available, see the [tags on this repository].
+For the versions available, see the [tags](https://github.com/meiyo-gg/gdf/tags) on this repository.

 # Authors
 * Andrew Morrin - _Initial Work_ - [meiyo-gg](https://github.com/meiyo-gg).